SakuraBlossomTree/PrettyVim/README.md

 - tree-sitter - Syntax Highlighting
 - presence.nvim - Discord Rich Presence (you want to show off to others what you are using)
 - toggleterm - Togglable terminal for Neovim
+- jokevim - A simple plugin that prints Vim jokes on startup
+- flutter-tools - Tools for flutter development

 ## Requirements